lusingander/serie/docs/src/configurations/config-file-format.md

     - Reduces the file size for more lightweight operation.
 If you are using `kitty-unicode` protocol, it helps you avoid hitting [the image transfer size limit](https://sw.kovidgoyal.net/kitty/graphics-protocol/#image-persistence-and-storage-quotas).
   - `fixed`: use the same full graph width for every row image
     - This can be used when you want to set a background color for graphs in environments that cannot correctly handle transparent images, or in environments where rendering does not work well when there are images of various widths.

+### `core.search.target`

+The field to search when the application starts.
+The target can be toggled while the commit list is displayed.

+- type: `string` (enum)
+- default: `all`
+- possible values:
+  - `all`: Search refs, commit subjects, author names, and short commit hashes
+  - `subject`: Search commit subjects
+  - `author`: Search author names
+  - `ref`: Search branch, remote branch, and tag names
+  - `hash`: Search short commit hashes

 ### `core.search.ignore_case`